 Optimizing your website for local SEO is one of the best ways to help your business get found more often in relevant local search results by customers who are looking for the products or services you offer.
 But there are a lot of misconceptions about local SEO that can trip business owners up and potentially hurt their visibility.
 To help you separate fact from fiction when it comes to local search, here’s what you need to know!

-Fact: A Google My Business Listing Is a Must-Have
+Fact: A Google Business Profile Listing Is a Must-Have

-Nearly half of Google searches today have local intent (e.g., restaurants near me), making it imperative for all businesses to establish a Google My Business listing.
+Nearly half of Google searches today have local intent (e.g., restaurants near me), making it imperative for all businesses to establish a Google Business Profile listing (formerly Google My Business).
 Doing so can help you show up in the correct location on Google Maps, within Local Packs within local search engine results pages (SERPs), and get more business reviews directly in Google.
-Best of all, it’s free and easy to set up a Google My Business listing!
+Best of all, it’s free and easy to set up a Google Business Profile listing!

 Fiction: You Can Achieve the Top Spot in Local Search Results